laryn/elastic_email/README.txt

  Known issues
 =========================================
- - Only supports plain text messages.
-That is, no HTML or attachments.
+ - Does not support sending with attachments.
  - Hasn't been tested with non-ASCII text.